Alfie (2013 film)

 Alfie is a 2013 Indian short film written and directed by Dr. Thomas Mathai.

 Plot summary

-Alfie is a failing actress and a junkie lost in filth.
-One fine afternoon, she and her new lover travel to a remote waterfall inside the woods.
-Tired with all the walking, she soon falls asleep by the waterfall and the dream that follows is bizarre, horrifying, where she is bound up tight in a shady dungeon and tortured mercilessly.
+Alfie is a drug abuser, struggling to keep a career in acting, lost in filth.
+One afternoon, she and her new lover travel to a remote waterfall inside the woods.
+Tired with all the walking, she soon falls asleep by the waterfall and is afflicted with a nightmare wherein she is inflicted with harsh torture.

-Visually reminiscent of a Rembrandt, ‘Alfie’ tells a surreal tale structured uniquely to simulate a dream experience, immersed in Freudian eroticism, sexual deviance and biblical notion of Baptism.

-Where as it has a second meaning also that is somehow pointing to a fact that women are still objectified by men.
-The Man on the screen is shown dominating which before climax is tried by women too.
-But the man oppresses her and tortures her.
-During her last breath she was in her wonderland of dreams and there what she witnessed was only the beauty of nature that she was created to see.

 Festival Screenings and Release

 Alfie was premiered at short film corner of 2013 Festival de Cannes.
 It was also screened in the competition section of 6th International Documentary and Short Film Festival of Kerala held in June 2013 at Thiruvananthapuram.
 A 20-minute version, the dungeon edit was released online via YouTube on 12 December 2013.